NHSDigital/software-engineering-quality-framework/quality.md

 * Non-functional requirements are understood and based on user needs.

 ### 2. Plan
 * Our plan guides us.
-It is up to date and complete.
+* It is up to date and complete.
+* It changes when it should but is stable enough.
 * It gives our stakeholders a clear forecast of what is most likely to happen over the coming time periods.
 * It makes sure we work on the right things first and helps us predict and avoid issues.
 * Functionality is delivered in [thin vertical slices](https://docs.google.com/document/u/1/d/1TCuuu-8Mm14oxsOnlk8DqfZAA1cvtYu9WGv67Yj_sSk/pub), starting by building a [steel thread](https://www.agiledevelopment.org/agile-talk/111-defining-acceptance-criteria-using-the-steel-thread-concept) / [walking skeleton](https://www.henricodolfing.com/2018/04/start-your-project-with-walking-skeleton.html).